banisterious/obsidian-oneirometrics/docs/developer/implementation/logging-implementation-summary.md

 ## Next Steps

-### Integration
+### Integration ✅ COMPLETED
-1. Update the main plugin to initialize the logging system
+1. ✅ Update the main plugin to initialize the logging system
-2. Replace direct console.log calls with logger
+2. ✅ Replace direct console.log calls with logger
-3. Replace old logger with new one in components
+3. ✅ Replace old logger with new one in components
-4. Add deprecation warnings to old methods
+4. ✅ Add deprecation warnings to old methods

 ### Testing
 1. Create unit tests for core components